danielharrell/open-eyes-lect-2017-18/Open.md

 We can read this passage, I think, as an account of how being open is not just possible, but present, in what Bergson calls common sense.
-For in common sense, on this account, how things seem is how things are, and claims to the contrary sound incredible.
-In other words, using earlier words, we are open, not closed, as a matter of course.
+For there is nothing in common sense on this account, not even the self, to enclose our openness to the world, and turn the way things are, however they are, into the way they merely seem.
+Instead, the way things seem *is* the way things are, and claims to the contrary sound incredible.
+We are open to the world, as a matter of course, *without* being enclosed.

-This might be hard to believe at first, even from the standpoint of common sense.
-For there is self-knowledge in common sense, we could say, where we first learn the limits of our openness, and the difference, then, between how things seem and how things are.
-It is common sense, for example, to call a pair of railroad tracks parallel, even though we see them converge to a point in the distance.
-But the passage from Bergson invites us to reconsider the reason for this.
-The tracks are parallel, for common sense, because they *look* parallel.
-And it would be a lack of common sense to think they looked otherwise, in converging to a point.
-For in this convergence, the distance between parallels is not decreasing, but receding.
-And the same is true for any object of sight, as it moves closer or farther away: the look of this, for common sense, is not that it shrinks or grows, but that it approaches or retreats.
-In the change of size there is no change in shape; and this is how seeming is being for common sense, as the object's identity preserves its proportions, and allows it to stay the same, from one moment or place to the next, not just in how it is, but in how it looks.
+But it is this claim we are more likely to find incredible, even from the standpoint of common sense.
+For in common sense, we could say, there is a kind of self-knowledge, where we first learn the limits of our openness to the world, and the difference between how things seem and how things are.
+When I mistake one thing for another, it is common sense to catch myself, and correct myself.
+Or to call a pair of railroad tracks parallel, even as we see them converge.
+But the passage from Bergson invites us to reconsider the reasons for this.
+When I mistake one thing for another, but catch and correct myself, the difference between seeming and being is not being maintained, but resolved.
+To maintain it would take an act of thought *beyond* common sense, like Plato's cave, or Descartes' deceiver.
+And the thought will be more like a postulate than like a phenomenon, even if it persuades us that how things seem is *not* how they are.
+This conviction will never make the world look like a cave to common sense, or allow it to discover the deceiver.
+Nor will parallels ever look otherwise, even in convergence to a point.
+For in this convergence, to common sense, the distance between parallels is not decreasing, but receding.
+Just as any object of sight will look as if it is approaching or retreating, not growing or shrinking, as it gets closer or farther away.
+If objects are to look otherwise, it will again take an act of thought beyond common sense, in this case involving the postulate that Lobachevski strips from Euclid, leaving the geometric world in a state to astonish the seniors, where how things seem is no longer how they are.

-And if common sense were deceived in this, there would be no way for common sense to discover it, or allow us to accept it, without something like astonishment.
-Or to make the point closer to home: if there is to be a real difference between seeming and being, where parallel lines can look otherwise, or straight lines can look otherwise, or objects in general can look otherwise, then the difference---as we learn from Lobachevski---will rest on a postulate rather than phenomenon, and only challenge common sense in contradicting it. -Bring up philosophy here.

-rather than  t will
-not be parallel lines never look parallel, or straight lines never look straight, t, that are parallel never look parallel, or lines that are straight never look straight, straight lines straight, For it would require identity to be severed from proportion, as if a change of size always came with a change of shape, and where a change of size now means a change in shape, And this astonishment, I think, is just what the seniors feel, we experience, when identity is indeed severed from proportion, where a change in size means a change of shape, and parallels never look parallel, objects cannot change their size without chaging e experience this astonishment, I think, it is something like astonishment, I think, greet the news greet where proportion is not preserved by identity, it would be because proportion is not preserved in identiy, from a difference between identity and proportion, outside common sense, where every change of size involves a change of shape. of in this context, to speculate against common sense e only speculation against common sense ,

-conflate seeming from being,  don't we distinguish seeming from being as soon as we see parallels, like railroad tracks, converging to a point in the distance?   know that the railroad tracks we see converging  as if openness in this sense were simply naive, we saw railroad tracks converging to a point in the
-distance: for do I *not* know the difference between seeming and being so soon as I see  it can seem as easy to distinguish how things seem from how things are as  the difference between seeming and being  how things seem and how they areThis may make common sense sound naive,    It is as if we were open to the world, with no way to tell, from within this openness, that we were enclosed in this openness,  there were no way from within our openness to the world to tell we  we were open to the world, with no way That is, we are open to the world, without being enclosed, It is as if we were open to the world, without being enclosed, as if we were open to the world without qualification, and as if this openness, then, had the presence of a fact.
-But second, again from the standpoint of common sense, any claim to the contrary, that how things seem is *not* how they are, sounds incredible.
-And in this incredulity of common sense, to any claim against it, it is as if our openness to the world had the presence not just of a fact, but of a principle that justifies the fact.
+And while this astonishment of common sense might be thought naive, like a Euclid lacking in rigor, there are other ways into the passage of Bergson, and the presence of openness that it describes, to make common sense look enlightened.

-Still, for those of us who admire philosophical speculation, it is hard not to dismiss common sense as naive; for surely the way things seem is *not* how they are.
-But I think there is a way to But why credit common sense as a fact, much less a principle, if Even so, those of us who admire philosophical speculation more likely to think of common s To clarify this, we might recast Bergon's description of common sense like this.
-For common sense, any difference between seeming and being can be resolved, as I can catch myself, and correct myself, when I mistake one thing for another.
-To make the difference *irresolvable*, then, will therefore take an act of thought *beyond* common sense, and contrary to it.
-We will need Plato's cave, or Descartes' deceiver, or some like appeal, in effect, to a postulate rather than phenomenon, to persuade us that the way things seem is *not* the way they are.
+Outside seminar, for example, we might talk as if it involved the examining of opinions.
+But this is also to talk as if the seminar contained chairs without a table.
+For inside seminar, having your point be called an opinion is a way of dismissing it rather than pursuing it, and as if you were speaking from your chair rather than putting something on the table. , rather than attempting to put something on the table.
+Philosophical speculation may even have convinced you that, yes, your point was indeed an opinion, and perhaps nothing more.
+But in the seminar it has to become something more to make the conversation move forward.
+Or to put this another way, your point might just be your opinion, but this is  And it becomes something more at the table, And we could say that the common sense of seminar and that you are so enclosed in your openness that ; We may have perfectly good reasons, Outside seminar, in other words, we talk as if we were enclosed in openness and could only , And the difference between being outside and inside seminar is like the difference between being outside and inside common sense. would feel like a way of dismissing it rather than And behind this talk there would be much philosophical speculation ,is sometimes thought to lack the kowing rigor of a modern, without the rigor of a modern, But suppose common sense were deceived in this.
+There would be no way for common sense to discover it, or allow us to accept it, without something like astonishment.
+For if there is to be a real difference between seeming and being, where parallel lines can look otherwise, or straight lines can look otherwise, or objects in general can look otherwise, then the difference---as we learn from Lobachevski---will rest on a postulate rather than phenomenon, and only challenge common sense by contradicting it.
+Or to broaden the point, we could say that for common sense, any difference between seeming and being can be resolved, as I can catch myself, and correct myself, when I mistake one thing for another.
+To maintain the difference rather than resolve it, then, will take an act of thought *beyond* common sense, and contrary to it.
+We will need Plato's cave, or Descartes' deceiver, or some like appeal to what, again, we might call a postulate rather than phenomenon, to persuade us that the way things seem is *not* the way they are.
 For even if we are persuaded, the way things seem *will seem* like the way they are.
 The world will never look like a cave to common sense, and the deceiver will never be discovered.

-Nor is common sense incorrigible in this respect, as if it were fooled every time we saw parallel lines, converging to a point in the distance.
-For convergence to a point *is* how parallels look, to common sense, and how they have to look to stay parallel; as their constant distance in one direction recedes to vanishing in another.
-And any object must implicitly follow these lines, or laws, of perspective, if it is to *look* as it is, however near or far, in a sameness of proportion rather than size.

-Nor is common sense naive in this respect, and we might take the word "common", in this case, not to mean "low", but rather to mean "shared".
-And what we share in common, in that case, gives us other ways into the passage from Bergson, and into the presence of openness.
-When we form a musical chorus, for example, the way things seem becomes the way they are, as the sound of our voices forms a world of tones onto itself, and every event in that world is a matter of sense, explained by what we hear.
-And to be reminded of our voices as we sing, and how they sound *apart* from what they form, distinguishes seeming from being only at the risk of ruin, as we hear our voices too severally as *ours*, to hear them together as tones.
+Nor is common sense naive in this, a sign of which lurks in the word "common", if we take it not to mean "low", but rather to mean "shared."
+For what we can share gives us another way into the passage from Bergson, the presence of openness, and the enlightenment, as we might call it, in common sense.
+When we sing in chorus, for example, there is no enlightenment in a lesson of the difference between seeming and being.
+For if we are reminded of our voices as we sing, and how they sound *apart* from the song, we distinguish being from seeming at the risk of ruin, as we hear our voices too severally as *ours*, to hear them together, as a chorus, in song.
+And this is proof, of a sort, that there is music only if the way things seem becomes the way they are, as the sound of our voices forms a world of tones onto itself, and every event in that world is a matter of sense, explained by what we hear.
 The result would be cacophony to common sense, and only a philosophical speculation beyond common sense even if we took it as proof that music is mere appearance, , illusion, it philosophical speculation The philosopher in us might be amused at the cacophonous effect, And music, in this way, is a matter of common sense.

 how our voices sound is less likely to underline thTo be told this world of tones is simply an appearance, of